Frederick S. Litten

 p.
 221, middle of the page: the Villa Trapp was not called "Alpenquartier", and not renamed "Feldkommandostelle Bergwald" in mid-November 1942.
 The first claim was due to a misunderstanding of mine of [B207:36], the second is more complicated because there existed a "Feldkommandostelle Bergwald" since 14 November 1942, but this name was not (yet) referring to the Villa Trapp.

 p.
 221, footnote 285: I have revised my opinion that "the Villa Trapp played only a marginal role in Himmler's activities, and certainly none in the planning of the Endlösung [...]."
 From March to July 1944 Himmler often stayed at "Bergwald", which now designated the Villa Trapp, and during that time the deportation and murder of the Hungarian Jews and other crimes were orchestrated.
-I will cover this in a more thoroughly researched article (in German) on the Villa Trapp between 1937 and 1948, which will be put up on this website and linked from here when finished.
-My apologies for not getting this right in my book.
+My apologies for all the mistakes in chapter 3.4, several of which could, and should, have been avoided in the first place.

 Incidentally, there is no explanation for how the songs in the movie "The Sound of Music", written by Rodgers and Hammerstein in the 1950s in the US and very different in type from what the Trapps themselves had sung, could have reminded the man quoted in the first article of the Trapps' concert in Loenen in 1939.
 Nor is any source given for the claim in the second article that the Trapps, while still in Austria, had regularily received financial support from Menten, whom they allegedly knew from a shared interest in anthroposophy.
 The third article claims that it was Menten who enabled the Trapps to emigrate, on their second attempt, to the US.
 (Of course, no source is given; nor is this claim credible.)
 The fourth, very recent, article claims that Georg had learned cello at the Mozarteum in Salzburg, played it there in the 1930s, and sang the tenor part in the family choir – obviously the author, or her source, confused Georg with his second son, Werner.
 That article, too, spreads the nonsense that the Trapps had stayed in Loenen for one and a half years.